AndrewJBateman/next-api-data/README.md

 ## :books: General Info

 * Allows blog posts to be created and stored in a SQL database.
+* Responsive layout so it can be used on a PC or mobile
-* Partial posts (title and category) are displayed and clicking on a partial post displays the entire post
+* Blog page: Partial posts (title and category) are displayed and clicking on a partial post displays the entire post
+* To be made into a SAAS app

 ## :camera: Screenshots